zerothi/sisl/README.md

 The [API documentation][sisl-api] can be found [here][sisl-api].

 The sisl toolbox provides a simple API for manipulating, constructing and creating tight-binding matrices in a standard and uniform way.

-It provides easy interfaces for creating and calculating band-structures of simple tight-binding models as well as interfacing to more advanced DFT programs.
+Secondly it provides easy interfaces for creating and calculating band-structures of simple tight-binding models as well as interfacing to more advanced DFT utilities.

-sisl also enables an easy interface for [ASE][ase].
+sisl may also be used together with the [ASE][ase] environment.

+sisl provides an interface to [TBtrans][tbtrans] and thus enables the calculation of transport using the Green function method and easily allows calculation of tight-binding systems of more than 500,000 atoms.

 ## Downloading and installation ##